davebyrne222/silt-server/readme.md

 - `SERVER_ADDR_HOST`: The desired host IP of the SiltServer.
 This can typically be set to `0.0.0.0`
 - `SERVER_ADDR_PORT`: The desired port of the SiltServer.
 This can typically be set to `8081`
 - `SERVER_RELOAD`: When `True`, the uvicorn server will reload on detected code changes.
-This should be used for development purposes only and otherwise can be set to "False"
+This should be used for development purposes only and otherwise can be set to `False`

 > [!NOTE]
 > *: If running locally, this should be the same value used when